 - Maryellen is growing up in 1955.
 It’s Christmastime and she really wants to stand out in this busy season!
 A family friend with polio comes to visit them, and Maryellen is determined to have a big celebration!
-I think it is only available on Amazon Prime.
+It is only available on Amazon Prime.

-- Melody’s an African American girl growing up during the Civil Rights movement in Detroit in 1963.
-It’s great to see the Civil Rights movement from the perspective from a child!
-I think it is only available on Amazon Prime.
+- Melody is an African American girl growing up during the Civil Rights movement in Detroit in 1963.
+It’s great to see the Civil Rights movement from the perspective from a child.
+It is only available on Amazon Prime.